Generic Name: fentanyl (nasal) (FEN tan il)

 Fentanyl is more likely to cause breathing problems in older adults and people who are severely ill, malnourished, or otherwise debilitated.

-Fentanyl may also cause drowsiness, breathing problems, or addiction and withdrawal symptoms in a nursing infant.
+Fentanyl may also cause drowsiness, breathing problems, or withdrawal symptoms in a nursing infant.
 Do not breast-feed while you are taking fentanyl nasal.

 Do not give this medication to anyone under 18 years old.